 ST PETERâ€™S SCHOOL GOVERNORS

-It has been a delight for me to be able to assist and I am often cheered by the many thanks that I receive for but a small contribution but there are still far too many selfish parents who think that the strategies which assist most people are not relevant to them.
-In simple terms, we are fortunate to have access to the Church car park, thus avoiding many of the challenges faced by parents of children at almost all other schools.
-It is perhaps human nature that such provision is taken for granted and abused but sad that this should be the case at our school.
+Matters do seem to be improving and I am clear that the vast majority of parents park really sensibly.
+However, there continue to be a few selfish parents who think that the strategies which assist most people are not relevant to them.
+It is perhaps human nature that the Church provision is taken for granted and abused but sad that this should be the case at our school.
 However, we still have irresponsible parking on Wigley Bush Lane, endangering the lives of our children.
 This is further exacerbated by the fact that we are currently unable to â€śpoliceâ€ť both crossings at all times, as I indicate above.
 Further volunteers would be very welcome â€“ training and a free uniform (with a very fetching hat) are provided.
 I would also remind people that we do also have free parking at drop off and pick up at the cricket ground car park of Weald Park.
-Vouchers are available from the School Office and are valid until July 2018. Â It is vital that parents make efforts to collect these vouchers.
+Vouchers are still available from the School Office and are valid until July 2018. Â It is vital that parents make efforts to collect these vouchers.
+We hope to be able to make some small changes to upgrade the path in the near-ish future.
 Please also think about using the walking bus and take note of occasions when the church is using the church car park.
 Particular dates to note are the fourth Thursday of each month when â€śThursday at Twoâ€ť meets from 2pm to 4 pm.
 This caters for some 25 of our older members of the congregation, who may not be entirely aware of the needs of parents.
 In short, please think carefully about the needs and safety of us all.

-I feel both very proud and very humble to have started my 9th year as Chair of Governors.
+I feel both very proud and very humble to be in my 9th year as Chair of Governors.
 Itâ€™s a wonderful school in which to be involved!

-I do hope that you have had a peaceful Christmas and would wish you a Happy New Year with your remarkable children!
+I do hope that you have a refreshing and reflective Holy Week, Easter and some holiday time with the family and your remarkable children!